YousefEZ/TFL-c/README.md

    e. *link* **∗from_line**: Holds the string of the name of line.

    f. **time**: Holds the time taken to reach this station.

-   g. **distance**: Holds the distance from the starting station to this station.

 </p></details>